aakashg2/ISDC-Project/README.md

 prev_show_rate: if they had previous bookings, then its the percentage of time they have commited.
 If they do not have previous bookings, then it defaults to 0.5 <br>

+Data Dictionary for Hotel_Reservations_finalclean.txt

+adult_no: Number of Adults who are listed in the hotel reservation <br>
+child_no: Number of Children who are listed in the hotel reservation <br>
+weekend_nights_no: Number of Weekdays the hotel room was booked for <br>
+weekday_nights_no: Number of Weekends the hotel room was booked for <br>
+lead_time: How many days in advance the hotel room was booked <br>
+avg_price_per_room: The average price per room <br>
+special_requests_no: The number of special requests the individual made before making the booking (eg: prefering a room next with a beach view, wanting a room on a <br> specfic floor) <br>
+month: The month in which the hotel reservation was booked for <br>
+prev_show_rate: if they had previous bookings, then its the percentage of time they have commited.
+If they do not have previous bookings, then it defaults to 0.5 <br>

 Data Dictionary for Hotel Reservations.csv

 Booking_Id:unique identifier of each booking